AnoNet

 anoNet is a decentralized friend-to-friend network built using VPNs and software BGP routers. anoNet works by making it difficult to learn the identities of others on the network allowing them to anonymously host IPv4 and IPv6 services.
+One of the primary goals of anoNet is to protect its participants' rights of speech and expression.

 Motivation

 Implementing an anonymous network on a service by service basis has its drawbacks, and it is debatable if such work should be built at the application level.
 A simpler approach could be to design an IPv4/IPv6 network where its participants enjoyed strong anonymity.
 Doing so allows the use of any number of applications and services already written and available on the internet at large.

 IPv4 networks do not preclude anonymity by design; it is only necessary to decouple the identity of the owner of an IP address from the address itself.
 Commercial internet connectivity and its need of billing records makes this impossible, but private IPv4 networks do not share that requirement.
 Assuming that a router administrator on such a metanet knows only information about the adjacent routers, standard routing protocols can take care of finding the proper path for a packet to take to reach its destination.
 All destinations further than one hop can for most people's threat models be considered anonymous.
 This is because only your immediate peers know your IP.
 Anyone not directly connected to you only knows you by an IP in the 21.0.0.0/8 range, and that IP is not necessarily tied to any identifiable information.